Skip to main content

 this.onAfterUpdate.reset();

-const disposer = await this.components.tool.get(OBC.Disposer);
+const disposer = this.components.get(OBC.Disposer);

 disposer.destroy(this.someMesh);